-You can customize how Weblate interacts with the repository through a set of scripts.
+You can customize way how Weblate manipulates with repository by set of scripts.
 These include Post-update script, Pre-commit script, Post-add script and Post-push script and are briefly described in Component configuration.

-Their naming quite clearly tells when a particular script is executed.
+Their naming quite clearly tells when given script is executed.
 The commit related scripts always get one parameter with full path to the translation file which has been changed.

-The script is executed with the current directory set to the root of the VCS repository for given component.
+The script is executed with the current directory set to root of VCS repository for given component.

-Additionally, the following environment variables are available:
+Additionally following environment variables are available: